breatheco-de/content/src/content/lesson/building-restful-apis-with-django.md

 ---
-title: "Building RESTFUL APIs With Django"
+title: "Building RESTful APIs With Django"
 subtitle: "In the world of Python, Django is the best way to create web applications and RESTful APIs."

 date: "2018-14-11"